OpenMined/SyferText/README.md

 ## SyferText

 SyferText is a library for privacy preserving Natural Language Processing in Python.
-It leverage PySyft for doing Encrypted Computation (
+It leverages PySyft for doing Encrypted Computation
 [Multi-Party Computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and model training.

 - :fire: Define Pre-Processing Pipelines for NLP.